nealliddle/google-job-search-analysis/README.md

 Once complete the data will be placed in a .CSV file in the same folder as the script.

 ### Common Issues:
-* Running this script too often will lead to a 429 request status.
-This means you've ran it too often.
+* 429 request status.
+This means the script ran too often and therefore made too many queries to the server.
 Wait and run again later.
-This is more of an issue when coding than actually using as one has to run it quite often.
+This is more of an issue when coding than actually using as it has to be run quite often.
-* When opening file in Excel, use Data > From Text/CSV > File Origin = 605001: Unicode(UTF-8)
+* When opening the .CSV file in Excel, use Data > From Text/CSV > File Origin = 605001: Unicode(UTF-8)